Most people when eating think about satisfying their taste buds, but they are rarely concerned about eating foods that help with digestion.

 Seoul Kimchi Original 28oz (1.75LB) Fresh & Healthy All Natural Gluten Free MADE UPON ORDERKimchi is a traditional Korean food made out of fermented cabbage, mixed with garlic, vinegar, salt, chilled pepper and some spices.
 Koreans eat kimchee with every meal.
 It is high in fiber and contributes to a healthy gut.

 This is the Western version of fermented cabbage.
 Fermented foods were used prior to the existence of fridges as fermentation was the method used for preserving food.
-Sauerkraut contains high level of fiber, vitamins and minerals.
+Sauerkraut contains high levels of fiber, vitamins and minerals.

 This is a fermented Japanese food made out of soy, the koji fermentation culture and different grains.
 Miso helps in the digestion of other foods and also restores the gut flora.